fonoster/rox/README.md

 - `TTS_ENGINE` - Use to select the TTS engine.
 Accepts `[google]`. **Required**
 - `TTS_VOICE` - Name of the voice.
 Check https://cloud.google.com/text-to-speech/docs/voices for a list of Google TTS voices. **Required**
 - `INITIAL_DTMF` - Set if you want to send a DTMF at the beginning of the call
-- `WELCOME_INTENT_TRIGGER` - Set if you want to ask the backend for a welcome intent
+- `WELCOME_INTENT_TRIGGER` - Set to event name that will start the conversation
 - `ACTIVATION_INTENT` - Set to the desired intent if you want to have an activation command.
 If this is set, the `INTERACTION_TIMEOUT` will have no effects
 - `INTERACTION_TIMEOUT` - Timeout, in seconds, to ask again for user input.
 Use `-1` for no timeout.
 Defaults to `-1`
 - `ENABLE_EVENTS` - If set to `true` it will send events to WS clients subscribed to events.
 Defaults to `false`